-The North Offset area is currently occupying the entirety of a single paddock but the fencing is currently being reconfigured by the Landholder.
-The north, west and southern fences are currently built to a stock-proof standard but the eastern fencing is rundown and being removed.
-There is also a historic fenceline north of the creek that defines the edge of the NTGVVP patch that is no longer stock-proof.
-It will be essential that the fencing that replaces the historic fence line is low impact and stock-proof and allows for sheep grazing to be controlled in accordance with this OMP.
-Where sheep can access the North Offset area from adjoining land, the adjoining land must also be grazed in accordance with this OMP.
+The Offset area has existing permanent boundary fencing of a stock-proof standard and able to exclude neighbouring domestic livestock from the property.
+Where sheep can access the Offset area from adjoining land, the adjoining land must also be grazed in accordance with this OMP.
 If instead, the existing land-use rights need to be fully exercised in the parts of the paddock not under an offset agreement, stock-proof fencing between the farmed areas and the Offset area will be required.
-Fencing should meet the minimum standard set by DELWP detailed in Output Delivery Standards For The Delivery Of Environmental Activities (DELWP 2015).
+Fencing should meet the minimum standard set by DELWP detailed in Output Delivery Standards for the Delivery of Environmental Activities (DELWP 2015).